Wither (DeStefano novel): Plot

-Wither describes a future where genetic engineering has cured humanity of all diseases and defects.
+Wither describes a future wherein genetic engineering has cured humanity of all diseases and defects.
 People worldwide have foregone conceiving children naturally in favor of this new science.
-This generation of perfect humans, later dubbed "The First Generation", lived very long and prosperous lives.
-Unfortunately their children ended up plagued with a virus that killed all females by the age of 20 and all males by the age of 25.
+This generation of perfect humans, later dubbed "The First Generation", have lived very long and prosperous lives.
+Unfortunately their children, though also born perfectly healthy, were plagued with a virus that killed all females by the age of 20 and all males by the age of 25.
 Their children's children suffered the same fate.
 Humanity now scrambles for a cure as society has broken down into large gaps between the rich and the poor.
 Gatherers hunt for young girls on the streets to sell them into labs for research, and the unwanted ones go into prostitution or are simply killed.
 Others are occasionally sold to rich men to be their brides.

-In Manhattan, 16-year-old Rhine Ellery is captured by the Gatherers and sold to Linden Ashby at his estate in Florida.
-Rhine finds herself forced to marry Linden along with two other girls, Jenna and Cecily.
+In Manhattan, Rhine Ellery and her twin brother Rowan live alone in their parents’ old home; their scientist parents were killed in an explosion at their laboratory when the twins were twelve.
+Now sixteen, Rhine is captured by the Gatherers and sold to 21-year-old Linden Ashby at his estate in Florida.
+She blames her being chosen rather than killed on her eyes, having blue-brown heterochromia that Rowan shares.
+Rhine finds herself forced to marry Linden along with two other girls, 18-year-old Jenna and 13-year-old Cecily.
 They join Rose as Linden's new brides, but the ailing Rose is already 20 years of age and does not have long left to live.
+Upon meeting Rose, Rhine is told that she and Linden are perfect for each other; they have the same amount of time left.
+Horrified by this, Rhine instantly begins plotting how to return to Manhattan and her brother.

 Life in the Ashby manor is very comfortable.
-Cecily embraces it and Jenna endures it while Rhine constantly thinks of ways to escape.
-She befriends her servant Gabriel and behaves like a good wife in front of Linden and his father, Housemaster Vaughn, in order to earn the title of "First Wife", which would grant her additional privileges to roam the mansion.
+Cecily embraces it, having been an orphan longing for a family, and Jenna endures it forlornly while Rhine constantly thinks of ways to escape.
+She befriends her servant Gabriel and behaves as a good wife in front of Linden and his father, Housemaster Vaughn, in order to earn the title of "First Wife", which would grant her additional privileges to roam the mansion.
 Rhine sets that as a goal in order to plan her escape.

-By the novel's end, Rhine successfully escapes the mansion with Gabriel and begins a journey back to New York to find her twin brother, Rowan.